magrilu/magrilu.github.io/_pages/thesis.md

 ### Theses supervised

 You can have a look at the theses I supervised to get a sense of the possible research directions:
+* Alessandro Marcassa, _Relative Pose Estimation for Calibrated and Uncalibrated Cameras from the Multi-view Geometry of Quadrics_.
+MSc in Computer Science and Engineering.
+July 2026, PoliMi.
 * Mattia Pozzi, _Unsynchronized Stereo Camera Calibration via Drone Trajectory Tracking_.
 MSc in Computer Science and Engineering.
 March 2026, PoliMi.
 * Marco Cerino, _Two-View Motion Segmentation with Semi-Calibrated Cameras via Hypothesis Filtering_.
 MSc in Computer Science and Engineering.
 March 2026, PoliMi.
 * Alessandro Ardenghi, _Teaching CAMs to Remember: a Memory-Enhanced approach to Weakly Supervised Video Semantic_ .
 MSc in Artificial Intelligence, December 2025, Bocconi University.